Lazerbeak12345/vim-conceal/README.md

+# Vim-Conceal

+This is a fork off of [this repo by khzaw](https://github.com/khzaw/vim-conceal).
+I've forked off of the original because I noticed a lot of good stuff in the forks of the original, and wanted some good place to get them all from.
+I might continue to maintain this in the future.
+Pull requests _very_ welcome! :wink:

 Make use of vim's "conceal" feature to replace certain language keywords with unicode characters.
 Just for pure eyecandy.
 This does not replace your source code at any point.

 ![screenshot_before](screen_shot_before.png "Screenshot before")